franziskafurtado/franziskafurtado/ReadMe.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&duration=3500&pause=20&color=2489F7&random=false&width=435&lines=Welcome+to+my+GitHub!+;My+name+is+Franziska;I+love+computers+;and+learning+new+things)](https://git.io/typing-svg)

-#I'm Franziska Furtado, a developer currently working with Front End Development (mostly AngularJS/JavaScript) and SQL (PostgreSQL). :desktop_computer:
+//I'm Franziska Furtado, a developer currently working with Front End Development (mostly AngularJS/JavaScript) and SQL (PostgreSQL). :desktop_computer:

-#Hopefully I will be a computer engineer by the end of the year.
+--Hopefully I will be a computer engineer by the end of the year.

 #I love computers and learning new things. :books: